wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    time, as well as reduces the DNS queries to corresponding authoritative servers, including Root DNS servers.

-5.2.
+6.2.
 Possible mitigation of random subdomain attacks

    Random sub-domain attacks (referred to as "Water Torture" attacks or NXDomain attacks) send many queries for non-existent information to full-service resolvers.
 Their query names consist of random prefixes and a target domain name.
-The negative cache does not work well, and thus targetted full-service resolvers end up sending queries to authoritative DNS servers of the target domain name.
+The negative cache does not work well, and thus targeted full-service resolvers end up sending queries to authoritative DNS servers of the target domain name.

    When the number of queries is large, the full-service resolvers drop